Skip to main content

 — Photo by J. Fusco for Visit Philadelphia

-Located on 50 acres along the Schuylkill River in Southwest Philadelphia, Bartram’s Garden is a free public park and National Historic Landmark.
-Named for Quaker farmer and botanist John Bartram (1699–1777), Bartram’s features a botanic garden and 18th-century estate, along with a reclaimed meadow, riverfront recreation trail, urban farm, natural tidal wetlands, a public dock for fishing and boating, and significant historic trees, including the oldest ginkgo tree in North America.
+Named for Quaker farmer and botanist John Bartram (1699–1777), Bartram’s features an 18th-century estate, along with fragrant gardens, a reclaimed meadow, riverfront recreation trail, urban farm, natural tidal wetlands, a public dock for fishing and boating, and significant historic trees — including the oldest ginkgo tree in North America.

-Where: Bartram's Garden, 5400 Lindbergh Boulevard
+Where: Bartram's Garden, 5400 Lindbergh Boulevard, Philadelphia, PA

 Read More